Zsailer/np2d/README.md

-# Extra, helpful numpy functions
+# Extra, useful numpy functions

 This package includes some useful functions I use often when working with Numpy.